 It’s trickier for women.
 The ruse of the director Marianne Elliott to change the gender of Bobby is transformative.
 Perhaps only the most conservative of relatives (or those desperate for a wedding and the excuse of a new hat) can now summon too much concern for a man without a partner at 35.
 The practicalities are different for his female counterpart and for many it creates a poignant dilemma.
 No partner equals no conventional happy family equals existential crisis.

-No wonder the ticking clock of biological determinism is having a moment in London theatre.
-Last autumn at the National Theatre, Nina Raine’s Stories provoked some of the most passionate interval debate to have been heard in some time.
+No wonder the ticking clock of biological determinism has been having a moment in London theatre.
+In autumn 2018 at the National Theatre, Nina Raine’s Stories provoked some of the most passionate interval debate to have been heard in some time.
 Claudie Blakley played Anna, aged 39 and painfully keen to become a mum.
 The younger man in whom the hope of parenthood had been invested has bolted at the prospect of the responsibility and Anna is desperate – DESPERATE – to find someone to fill the gap.
 More specifically, to provide the sperm.

 There is a clever debate about – spoiler alert – the relative merits of a sperm donor versus a real man and the implications of either option for the future child as they grow up and start wondering about their parentage.
 Kids evidently do as the recent story of an American man, Peter Ellenstein, shows.
 He is currently in talks about a documentary series chronicling his discovery, mid-life, of the family whom he had fathered when he was funding his fledgling acting career by selling his sperm.
 The first child tracked him down after posting her details on a not-for-profit website billed as a clearing house for donor-conceived individuals looking to locate siblings and donors.
 Ellenstein learned there were at least 20 more.
 Given the increasing number of children born by donor, it is a scenario only likely to become more commonplace.